Inside: Learn strong-willed child characteristics, what they really mean for a child’s future and when to support and encourage them.

 So what are strong-willed child characteristics?

 Does your child have tunnel vision when it comes to seeing a plan through?
 Perhaps they don’t seem to hear you when you prompt them to leave the park, “but I neeeed to finish climbing the rock wall first!”.
-Many highly determined kids get stuck in their own cognitive trajectory of what they thought would come next and may struggle with the mental flexibility needed to make what’s known as a ‘cognitive shift’.
+Many children that are strong-willed get stuck in their own cognitive trajectory of what they thought would come next and may struggle with the mental flexibility needed to make what’s known as a ‘cognitive shift’.

-While right now it may look like lots of giant messes in your house, passion is what serves as your child’s ‘north star’ guiding him toward where and how he wants to share his unique gifts and talents with the world.
-When a person is passionate in their endeavors (ie motherhood, a career, hobbies ect) they will be more engaged, committed and fulfilled.
+While right now it may look like lots of giant messes in your house, passion is what serves as your strong-willed child’s ‘north star’ guiding him toward where and how he wants to share his unique gifts and talents with the world.
+When a person is passionate in their endeavors (ie motherhood, a career, hobbies etc) they will be more engaged, committed, and fulfilled.

 One parent’s disrespect is another child’s sense of conviction.
 You promised your little guy two bedtime stories (before you knew bathtime would become a full-on water circus) and when you tell him there’s not enough time he reacts with an uproar, “well you’re a liar then!”